ctdesign/meetup-checklist/README.md

 - Setup a waiting list on eventbrite
 - Inform attendees of the plans after the event so that they can allow for that with trains etc
 - Create a poster for the day and put up in relevant communal spaces
-- When speakers are confirmed ensure you
+- When speakers are confirmed ensure you email the audience and update the event page with information

 ## The speakers
 - Ensure once you have found people interested in speakers that you clearly confirm via email